d11wtq/dot-vim/README.md

 ## Installation

-You need at least Vim 7.2, and you'll need git installed.
+You need at least Vim 7.3, and you'll need git installed.

 ### The no-brainer installation

 The easy solution is to just run:

     -bash$  git clone git://github.com/d11wtq/dot-vim.git ~/.vim
-    -bash$  ~/.vim/install.sh
+    -bash$  vim -u ~/.vim/setup

-This will make the needed symlinks and open Vim with further instructions.
+This will make the needed symlinks and open Vim to finish the install.

 ### The manual installation